 More and more people recognize how unique Madagascar is.
-Thus, they develop more and more documentaries and footage about the big island, shot and cut by teams all around the globe.
+Thus, they develop more and more documentaries and footage about the big island shot and cut by teams all around the globe.
 On this page, we collect available short movies of any kind of all channels.
-They give a lovely insight to all aspects of Malagasy culture, fauna and flora or simply life in Madagascar.
+They give a lovely insight into all aspects of Malagasy culture, fauna, and flora or simply life in Madagascar.
 Just click on the image to come to the media library with the movie (external link).
 The movies change on a regular base depending on the different channel’s offer.

 Madagascar’s once pristine and expansive rainforests are dwindling, and the animals and plants that inhabit them face the same fate.
 Isolated for some 65 million years, the island of Madagascar is almost three times the size of Britain and boasts unparalleled levels of endemic biodiversity.
 But its forest cover has declined by over 90% in the last century, and 70% of the remaining forest is within 1 km of the forest edge.
 This feature length documentary follows a dedicated team of local and international researchers as they study dwindling rainforest fragments in remote northern Madagascar.

 Ninety-eight percent of Madagascar’s mammals, including the rare silky sifaka lemurs, exist nowhere else on Earth.
 Because of their white fur, and their amazing ability to fly through the forest, silky sifaka lemurs are called ‘angels of the forest.’
 But silkies are one of the world’s top 25 most endangered primates.
 If silky sifaka lemurs were to disappear from Madagascar, then they would disappear from our world.
 International scientists and local Malagasy conservationists are fighting for the survival of this exceptional species and its irreplaceable habitat.